-- Students may enroll in a course for which they have earned a substandard grade or a withdrawal no more than three times. - If a student repeats a course for which he or she has earned a substandard grade or a withdrawal and receives a non-substandard grade (A, B, C, CR or P), he or she cannot repeat the course a second time. - 3.
+- The student may enroll in a course for which they have earned a substandard grade or a withdrawal no more than three times. - If the student repeats a course for which he or she has earned a substandard grade or a withdrawal and receives a non-substandard grade (A, B, C, CR or P), he or she cannot repeat the course a second time. - 3.
 If the student repeats a course for which he or she has earned a substandard grade or a withdrawal and receives a second substandard grade or a withdrawal, he or she can repeat the course one more time.
 If the student receives a withdrawal or a substandard grade on the third enrollment, the student cannot repeat the course again.
 A withdrawal does not alleviate the substandard grade on the previous enrollment. - 4.
 After course repetition occurs to alleviate substandard grades, the previous grade and unit credit will be disregarded in computing the student's GPA for the previous two instances of substandard repetition.
 The course will be annotated such that the GPA calculation occurs for the most recent grade.
-A withdrawal does not alleviate a substandard grade. - 5.
-A student who enrolls in a course three times and earns a Withdraw grade of (W) on each attempt is allowed one additional attempt at the course.
-On the fourth attempt, a student must drop the course prior to the drop deadline or earn a grade in the course.
-The student cannot earn a fourth withdraw from the same course on the fourth attempt.
+A withdrawal does not alleviate a substandard grade.